-Metadata as such can give tremendous insight into who you are, where you live, and where else you spend your time online; and it can have numerous applications, from allowing marketers to retarget you with specific content tailored to aiding in cases from insurance fraud to IP infringement, and divorce & family matters.
-Metadata can help to provide extremely essential and contextual information about the when’s and where’s of actions related to a legal case and is absolutely key to proving data authenticity and integrity in court.
+Metadata as such can give tremendous insight into who you are, where you live, and where else you spend your time online; and it can have numerous applications, from allowing marketers to retarget you with specific content tailored to aiding in cases from insurance fraud to IP infringement, and divorce and family matters.
+Metadata can help to provide extremely essential and contextual information about the "when’s and where’s" of actions related to a legal case and is absolutely key to proving data authenticity and integrity in court.

 How Does PageFreezer Capture Metadata?

-Metadata can be captured through the use of platforms and tools like PageFreezer and WebPreserver.
-Similar to that of Google, these technologies crawl the web to take snapshots of your website and collect metadata from social media API’s.
+Metadata can be captured through the use of platforms and tools like Pagefreezer.
+Similar to the technology used by Google, Pagefreezer crawls the web to take snapshots of your webpages and collect posts from your social media accounts.